 Karnataka never fails to surprise us.
 It has so much to offer that one can never get enough of this place.
 The richness of its beauty stands untouched.
 Jog Falls completely mesmerized us all.

 We spent a good one hour at Jog Falls.
 Now we were only 4 hours away from our final destination – Chikmagalur.
 What seemed like a never-ending trip, refreshed us again with renewed energy every time we stopped to observe the beauty of Karnataka.
 It was all worth it in the end!

 Raju took us back to the hotel and took only INR 1000 for his amazing service.
 While there was still a lot to explore, we were to head back to Pune from Bangalore airport tonight.
+We got our airport taxi in Bangalore booked from Savaari.
 This was the last part of the trip.
 The trip had finally come to an end!
 Mixed emotions took us all over.
 Fully content with our trip, it was time to pack our bags and get into the cab.

 On our way to the airport, we stopped briefly for some lip-smacking south Indian lunch of ghee roast with neer dosa.
 The tiring road trip brought us all together for an adventure that none of us were prepared for and yet this will be one of the most memorable for reasons more than one.
 Taking a road trip with your friends can be quite risky because you either end up with the worst memories or making some of the best friends who stick with you for the rest of your life.
 We left home in search of some excitement and loads of adventure to give our tired city souls the much-needed change, but little did we know we would return with a bag full of happiness – happiness of having such great women in our lives; women who refuse to give up on each other even when dissent and disagreement stared right into our eyes; happiness of having women who worry about each other’s safety more than their own; and happiness of having women who would save that last slice of pizza for you.